 The board shall seek to ensure that licentiates and others regulated by the board are informed of the responsibility of licentiates to minimize the risk of transmission of blood-borne infectious diseases from health care provider to patient, from patient to patient, and from patient to health care provider, and of the most recent scientifically recognized safeguards for minimizing the risks of transmission.

-The Nursing Board has become increasingly more and more diligent in following up on each reported conviction.
+The Nursing Board has become increasingly more and more diligent in following up on each reported conviction, which is why you will need the help of an experienced drug possession attorney.

 Alan Castillo is a highly experienced criminal defense attorney and truly a DUI/ DMV expert.
 When I have a question about consequences of a DUI conviction, vehicle code violation or DUI trial strategy I reach out to Alan who always gets back to me promptly with the right answer.
 He has helped me several times to leverage the best deal for my client when there are DMV consequences that the average lawyer wouldn't know about.
 He has been correct in his assessment every single time!
 I highly recommend Alan without reservation.